-A caregiver, carer, or support worker is a person who provides care for people struggling with their everyday activities due to age, long-term illness or disability.
+A caregiver, care or support worker is a person who provides care for people struggling with their everyday activities due to age, long-term illness or disability.
 A caregiver can be either formal or informal.
 Formal caregivers (also known as paid caregivers) are trained professionals, including care workers at hospitals, day-care centers and nursing homes; home care and respite care providers; healthcare assistants; and other unlicensed assistive personnel.
-Family caregivers (also known as informal or unpaid caregivers) are relatives or friends who provide care for people struggling with their everyday activities due to age, long-term illness or disability.
+Family caregivers (also known as informal or unpaid caregivers) are relatives or friends who provide this support.

-Typical duties of a caregiver may include managing medications, helping with bathing or dressing up, or performing household chores...
+Typical duties of a caregiver may include managing medications, helping with bathing or dressing, performing household chores, preparing meals, or managing both formal and informal health-related documentation for someone ...

 Current Images